 Many years ago, I took a book out of the library and taught myself how to make soap.
 It became a unique hobby I enjoyed.
 The internet was not popular and I didn’t know anyone else who did this.
-I made soap for family and friends a few times a year.
-I would go months without making soap.
+I made for family and friends a few times a year.
+I was a fun thing to do once in a while.

 Around this time Marla Bosworth decided to give a class in NYC so I signed up.
 We hit it off and soon I was her teaching assistant.
 A few years later Marla hosted a soap intensive weekend with Amanda Griffin and Holly Port.
-We made felted soap, beer and champagne soap, cupcake soaps, landscape soaps and peacock swirled soap.
+We made felted bars, beer and champagne bars, cupcake bars, landscape bars and peacock swirled bars.
 Another weekend Michelle Rhodes came to teach.
 The Open Center offered a class with Sandy Maine and I signed up for that too.
 I decided that I also wanted to teach and soon started offering my own classes on Long Island, and in NYC.

 I’ve attended the HSCG Annual Soap Conference a few times and watched many other soap makers demo their craft.
 Each time I listen and make soap with them, I learn something.
 I think learning keeps your mind healthy and keeps you young.